ministryofjustice/cloud-platform-infrastructure/terraform/global-resources/aws_guardduty/README.md

 GuardDuty informs you of the status of your AWS environment by producing security findings that you can be viewed in the GuardDuty console or through Amazon CloudWatch events.

-Our setup at the moment is a very basic set up of GuardDuty in a single AWS account/Region.
-In this case [moj-cloud-platform](https://moj-cloud-platform-test-2.eu.auth0.com/samlp/WAgw4FygIHs1Vny6whAjfnem6BiUr4qv).
+Our setup at the moment is a very basic set up of GuardDuty in a single AWS Region.
+There is at present one master account, [moj-cloud-platform](https://moj-cloud-platform-test-2.eu.auth0.com/samlp/WAgw4FygIHs1Vny6whAjfnem6BiUr4qv) controlling one member account [moj-platforms-integration](https://mojds-platforms-integration.signin.aws.amazon.com/console).

 Any findings in GuardDuty are sent to Cloudwatch event rules that then integrate with AWS SNS (Simple Notification Service) topics and subscriptions.
 These are alerted to Pagerduty (presently 'in office hours') and then onto slack channels (at the moment #lower-priority-alarms)